dividiti/ck-crowdsource-dnn-optimization/README.md

 $ ck pull repo:ck-tensorflow
 ```

-Then install working model (other may work too but not yet thoroughtly tested):
+Then install working model (other may work too but not yet thoroughly tested):
 ```
 $ ck install package --tags=model,squeezedet
 ```